 To ensure that private sector and law enforcement action is well targeted, we undertake field research into the drivers and facilitators of wildlife trafficking in East Africa and the operations and interactions of criminal networks within formal and informal economies.

 This analytical and intelligence driven law enforcement action is closely linked to our membership, as proud signatories of the Buckingham Palace Declaration and Mansion House Declaration, of the United for Wildlife (UfW) Transport Taskforce and Financial Taskforce.
-In this context, we notably operate the UfW Information Sharing System which produces actionable intelligence on wildlife trafficking and facilitates public-private cooperation.

 The Green Corruption programme is explicitly designed in a flexible manner to allow the ongoing review of technical engagement opportunities in this emerging inter-disciplinary field.